leanjscom/pubsub/examples/basic/README.md

-# Upmentoring Pub/Sub
+# Pub/Sub Example

 ## Introduction

-This repository defines a YAML file containing the Google Cloud Pub/Sub topics in use in Upmentoring.
+This is an example of how you could use the [PubSub](https://github.com/leanjscom/pubsub) library to create a set of pub/sub topics for your project.

-It can be used in two ways:
+This project could be used in two ways:

-1. It can be added to a project's NPM dependencies and then imported, to get a JSON object of all available Pub/Sub topics, which you can then use to publish messages to those topics.
+1. It could be added to a project's NPM dependencies and then imported, to get a JSON object of all available Pub/Sub topics, which you can then use to publish messages to those topics.
-2. It can be cloned directly, and then used to deploy Pub/Sub topics to Google Cloud.
+2. It could be cloned directly, and then used to deploy Pub/Sub topics to Google Cloud.

-You can also use this repository as a basis for achieving the same thing for different projects.
-Just fork, or copy, this repository and edit the file `pubsub/topics.yaml`.  *Note: this file must exist, or it will not be possible to use this module, either for deploying topics or publishing messages to them.*

-## Motivation

-The idea is to:

-- Separate the names of the topics used in project code, from the names of the topics in Google Cloud
-- Make it easy to deploy all those topics to Google Cloud with Google Deployment Manager

 ## Prerequisites